 - Kerry's Irish supply farms' ability to produce more environmentally responsible grass-fed milk is recognized by the Non-GMO Project, the most trusted third-party seal for GMO avoidance in North America.

 - Kerry is the first major milk processor in Ireland to have its 3,200 farms 100% certified under the Origin Green Sustainable Dairy Assurance Scheme (SDAS).

 Leveraging Our Non-GMO Dairy Heritage

 North American consumer demand for non-GMO food and beverage products is growing, yet manufacturers continue to encounter challenges in sourcing and producing market viable options, particularly within the dairy category.
 To meet demand, Kerry North America recently collaborated with our Irish-based Kerry Agribusiness colleagues to develop a market solution that speaks to our Irish dairy heritage and our commitment to producing high quality, sustainable dairy.
 Here’s how we forged this intercontinental partnership for bringing a non-GMO dairy solution to North America.
-To learn more about why Non-GMO Irish Dairy is preferred, download our new report.

 Identifying a Growing Trend

 Since 2010, when the Non-GMO Project’s butterfly icon first appeared on food and beverage products in North America, consumer demand has risen so that sales now exceed $19.2 billion annually.
 The trend has reached a tipping point: A recent Consumer Reports survey found more than 70% of U.S. adults would rather have foods free from GMOs.